ZekeRedgrave/PyDoujin-Downloader/README.md

 - Download Python and Install
 - Go to in Terminal for Linux and Mac or CMD for Windows
-- Install All Python Library (requests_html, PyQt5, tqdm, and etc)
+- Install All Python Library (requests_html, PyQt5, tqdm, selenium, bs4)

 # Warning